Three Core Challenges in Data Encryption

 IPsec (Internet Protocol Security): Protects data in transit via a framework of protocols and encryption standards.

-A notable hero in this narrative however is “Asymmetric Encryption” which has given us many good solutions such as digital signatures and the ability to securely exchange emails.
-Even blockchain technologies like Bitcoin or Ethereum use asymmetric encryption to create and verify digital transactions (also known as “public key cryptography”).
+A notable hero in this narrative however is "Asymmetric Encryption" which has given us many good solutions such as digital signatures and authentication.
+Even blockchain technologies like Bitcoin or Ethereum use asymmetric encryption with public key and private key pairs to create and verify digital transactions (also known as "public key cryptography").

-Asymmetric Encryption uses pairs of private keys and public keys to encrypt and decrypt data.
-The “Public Key Infrastructure” (PKI) plays the role of a trusted third party, authenticating the identities involved in the data exchange.
+Asymmetric encryption uses pairs of private keys and public keys to encrypt and decrypt plaintext into ciphertext.
+The "Public Key Infrastructure" (PKI) plays the role of a trusted third party, authenticating the identities involved in the data exchange.

 3. Encryption in use - Working on your data securely